 Our team of professionally qualified planners and building surveyors have a wealth of experience in development matters and will provide you with an informative and reliable quality service that is both efficient and cost-effective.

 In addition to the above written advice, a Section 149 (2) Certificate for your Land Based Requirements is necessary and will tell you whether your property is suitable for Complying Development.
-We will also deduct the fee for this Certificate from your CDC fees when you lodge your application with us.
 The current fee for this Certificate is $53.00 per lot.
 Please see the Section 149(2) Certificate Application form for further information.

 Once it has been established that your site is suitable for Complying Development, you can make application for a CDC.
 Your CDC will be issued by Council within the following time frames subject to all required information and plans being submitted to Council with your Complying Development Certificate Application Form with Checklist.